MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 ### -------------------------- EXAMPLE 4 --------------------------
 ```
-Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -MetricName TestCoverage
+Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -MetricName 'TestCoverage','Complexity','MaximumNestingDepth'
 ```

-Gets the compliance levels for the metric(s) named 'TestCoverage'.
+Gets the compliance levels for the TestCoverage, Complexity and MaximumNestingDepth metrics.

-In this case, this metric exists in both PerFunctionMetrics and OverallMetrics, so this will output the compliance level for the TestCoverage metric from both groups.
+In the case of TestCoverage, this metric exists in both PerFunctionMetrics and OverallMetrics, so this outputs the compliance level for the TestCoverage metric from both groups.

 ## PARAMETERS